• Skip to main content

 Fight and flight responses are both examples of hyperarousal, states in which our bodies prepare us for emergency action.
 Our pupils dilate so we can take in more information, and our muscles tense so we can take quick action.

-Since the beginning of time, these reactions helped prepare us to protect ourselves.
+Since the beginning of time, these reactions have helped prepare us to protect ourselves.
 Yet we’re not designed to be in fight or flight all the time.
-This represents a problem when we’re stressed and our bodies kick into fight or flight automatically.
+This represents a problem when we’re stressed, and our bodies kick into fight-or-flight automatically.

 A person in a hyperaroused state may respond to a missing sock by tearing through their drawer or punching a wall.